fivethirtyeight/data/off-year-turnout-2023/README.md

 `black_pct_18to22` | Estimated percentage of the county population identifying as Black, per the 2018-2022 ACS `hisp_lat_pct_18to22` | Estimated percentage of the county population identifying as Hispanic or Latino, per the 2018-2022 ACS
-`asian_pct_18to22` | Estimated percentage of the county population identifying as Asian American, per the 2018-2022 ACS `nh_pi_pct_18to22` | Estimated percentage of the county population identifying as native Hawaiian or Pacific Islander, per the 2018-2022 ACS
+`asian_pct_18to22` | Estimated percentage of the county population identifying as Asian American, per the 2018-2022 ACS `nh_pi_pct_18to22` | Estimated percentage of the county population identifying as Native Hawaiian or Pacific Islander, per the 2018-2022 ACS
 `ai_an_pct_18to22` | Estimated percentage of the county population identifying as American Indian or Native American, per the 2018-2022 ACS
 `lessHS_25over_pct_18to22` | Estimated percentage of the county population aged 25 or older without a high school degree, per the 2018-2022 ACS
 `HSgrad_25over_pct_18to22` | Estimated percentage of the county population aged 25 or older with a high school degree	but no college, per the 2018-2022 ACS